-A QBO signal is observed in both methane and water vapour at higher stratospheric altitudes.
-This QBO signature can be explained by a QBO-dependent modulation of the transport to higher altitudes and to higher latitudes via the deep branch of the Brewer-Dobson circulation, similar to the variation in tropical aerosol extinction coefficients as seen by Brinkhoff et al. (2015) at 30 km.
-Randel et al. (1998) also observed a QBO signal in tropical methane from HALOE measurements on UARS above about 35 km but not below, correlated with the residual mean wind circulation.
-This is also in agreement with results from e.g. Niwano et al. (2003) and Minschwaner et al. (2016) who determined the vertical transport velocity in the tropics from HALOE and MLS measurements, respectively, and confirmed a variation with QBO.
-The phase shift in the observed QBO signal of water vapour between 17 and 25 km (Fig. 8) is in agreement with the measurements of age of air by Haenel et al. (2015), which indicate differences in transport time.
+- stratospheric altitudes.
+The conservation of potential water indicates that at these altitudes water vapour changes are mainly related to changes of methane.
+Therefore the QBO signal has to be carried by methane, but as can be seen at lower altitudes the methane entering the stratosphere is not varied by QBO.
+The QBO signature in the upper altitude data can be explained by a QBO-related modulation of the transport to higher latitudes via the deep branch of the Brewer-Dobson circulation, similar to - 30 the variation in tropical aerosol extinction coefficients as seen by Brinkhoff et al. (2015) at 30 km.
+Also Randel et al. (1998) observed a QBO signal in tropical methane from HALOE measurements on UARS above about 35 km but not below, correlated with the residual mean wind circulation.
+This is also in line with results from e.g. Niwano et al. (2003) and Minschwaner et al. (2016) who determined vertical transport velocity in the tropics from HALOE and MLS measurements, respectively, and confirmed a variation with QBO.